lsst-dm/dmtn-098/index.rst

 Concrete Members
 ^^^^^^^^^^^^^^^^

-``addStandardMetadata(measurement: lsst.verify.Measurement, outputDataId: dict)``
-    This method shall add the output data ID to the ``Measurement's`` metadata under the key "dataId", and may add other metadata agreed to be of universal use (both across metrics and across clients, including but not limited to SQuaSH), breaking the method API if necessary.
-    This method shall not add common information such as the execution environment (which is the responsibility of the ``MetricTask``'s caller) or information specific to a particular metric (which is the responsibility of the corresponding class).

-    This is an unfortunately inflexible solution to the problem of adding client-mandated metadata keys.
-    However, it is not clear whether any such keys will still be needed after the transition to Butler Gen 3 (see `SQR-019`_ and `DMTN-085`_), and any solution that controls the metadata using the task configuration would require independently configuring every single ``MetricTask``.

 ``getOutputDatasetTypes(config: cls.ConfigClass) : dict from str to DatasetTypeDescriptor``
-    This method may need to be overridden to reflect Butler persistence of :class:`lsst.verify.Measurement` objects.
+    This method may need to be overridden to reflect Butler persistence of :class:`lsst.verify.Measurement` objects, if individual objects are not supported as a persistable dataset.
-    It is not necessary in the initial implementation.

 ``saveStruct(lsst.pipe.base.Struct, outputDataRefs: dict, butler: lsst.daf.butler.Butler)``
-    This method may need to be overridden to support Butler persistence of :class:`lsst.verify.Measurement` objects.
+    This method may need to be overridden to support Butler persistence of :class:`lsst.verify.Measurement` objects, if individual objects are not supported as a persistable dataset
-    It is not necessary in the initial implementation.

 .. _components-primary-metadatametrictask: